 Most reasons when asked for stopping moving to VoIP are myths and there are very few real issues.

-It is important to us at KAT that are customers are happy with their VoIP phone system and that’s we try to debunk any myths and answer any concerns about moving to VoIP at an early stage.
+It is important to us at KAT that are customers are happy with their VoIP phone system (after all thats whats made our VoIP solutions award winning!) and that’s we try to debunk any myths and answer any concerns about moving to VoIP at an early stage.
 Concerns we have heard in the past include:

 1. It’s too expensive – generally the latest technology comes with the highest price tag, but VoIP has been around for 20 years now.
 The majority of businesses can make significant savings against traditional ISDN or analogue phone systems of up to 50% on line rental and 25% on call charges.

-With VoIP there are no expensive ISDN lines, no maintenance charges and in some cases, dependent on the call plan no divert charges.
+With VoIP there are no expensive ISDN lines to pay for, no maintenance charges and in some cases, dependent on the call plan no divert charges.

-Set up costs are also at a minimum, at KAT we can provide free handsets, a free 24/7 installation service couple with free training and ongoing support.
+Set up costs are also at a minimum, at KAT we can provide free handsets or softphones, a free 24/7 installation service couple with free training and ongoing support.

 2. VoIP cannot be trusted as it runs on broadband – VoIP has been around for many years now and yes; the technology was around before the broadband became to the level we have today to support it.
 At KAT we offer a full free survey and advise if and how we feel your broadband can support a VoIP phone system.